devRasp/hacktoberfest2021/README.md

 (Submit 4 PR and Get a Tee from HacktoberFest 2021, *not from us.* )

+#### Side Note
+HacktoberFest is considered as "invited DDoS by the elite community."
+And thinking about it.
+It seems like one.
+So what we can do?
+We can use this opportunity to make things nice.
+Go ahead and find any repo which actually needs helps and listed as hacktoberFest repo.
+This will ture-ly make hacktoberFest better.

 ### Rules

  - Put all *your* code in a folder (with appropriate name) And don't edit any other files.